-Decentralisation and peer-to-peer transfers are two core ideals of the Bitcoin and blockchain community.
+Decentralization and peer-to-peer trading are two core ideals of the Bitcoin and blockchain community.
 After all, Satoshi Nakamoto entitled bitcoin “a peer-to-peer electronic cash system”.
-Yet, the vast majority of users buy and trade crypto via centralised exchanges with market makers or brokers on the other side of the trade.
+Yet, the vast majority of users buy and trade crypto via centralized exchanges with market makers or brokers on the other side of the trade.

 The term “peer-to-peer” describes networks where users can connect and interact directly in order to exchange data or information as opposed to classical “server client” models with unidirectional data transfer that clients requested from a central server.

-Popular p2p file sharing networks like Napster or the BitTorrent protocol enabled users to exchange and download data directly from each other’s computers, providing redundancy and reliability in context in contrast to centralised models.
+Popular p2p file sharing networks like Napster (currently sold to Hivemind and Algorand) or the BitTorrent protocol enabled users to exchange and download data directly from each other’s computers, providing redundancy and reliability in context in contrast to centralized models.

-The Bitcoin protocol made it possible to transfer value or money in a trustless, decentralised manner.
-“Peer-to-peer trading”, or p2p trading, has established itself as the term for buying and trading cryptocurrency directly between two users without involvement of centralised intermediaries like brokers exchanges or market makers.
+The Bitcoin protocol made it possible to transfer value or money in a trustless, decentralized manner.
+“Peer-to-peer trading”, or p2p trading, has established itself as the term for buying and trading cryptocurrencies like Bitcoin, Ethereum, XRP and many more, directly between two users without involvement of centralized intermediaries like brokers exchanges or market makers.

 Let’s take an example:

 If I want to buy 0.1 BTC from you at a current market price of US$3.000, I will send you US$3.000 and you send me 0.1 BTC in exchange to my BTC wallet.
 We transfer directly, no other parties involved.
-However, as issues of trust me a rise, we will usually involve an escrow service so money is only released once both parties have made their transfer.
+However, as trusting issues arise, we will usually involve an escrow service.
+In the context of peer-to-peer trading, an escrow service is a third-party intermediary that holds the funds or assets involved in a transaction until both parties have completed their part of the trade.
+So money is only released once both parties have made their transfer.

 With peer-to-peer trading, the two parties can and have to agree on a price that doesn’t have to reflect the current market price.
 In order to find a buyer or seller at the desired price, we can use P2P trading platforms where buyers and sellers place ads to advertise their proposed trades.

 Peer-to-peer trading starts with a buyer or seller who is looking to trade directly with another user.
-They will go to a P2P trading platform, go through registration and verification procedure and then place an ad to propose their trade, e.g. “I want to buy 0.1 BTC at a price of US$3.000”.
+They will go to a P2P trading platform, go through registration and verification procedures and then place an ad to propose their trade, e.g., “I want to buy 0.1 BTC at a price of US$3.000”.

 To learn more about the trustworthiness and reputation of the other party to trade, buyer and seller can check the reviews about the user on the P2P platform.
 After the trade has been completed, both users are encouraged to leave a review about their experience to further bolster the reputation system and ultimately foster trust on the P2P trading platform.